kenjords/wetlog/README.md

 Currently, the behavior of the query flag is to parse the comma delimited list of queries sequentially.
 This means that it will match the first term, then match with logs returned from the first term that contain the second
 term.
-This may change in the future depending on proves the most useful in practice.
+This may change in the future depending on what proves the most useful in practice.